Subhramit0145/Design-and-Implementation-of-16-bit-ALU-in-Verilog/README.md

 - **`testbench.v`**
   A testbench to simulate and verify the functionality of the ALU.
 It generates clock pulses, sets up inputs, and monitors the outputs.

-- **`testbench/`**
-  Contains the source code for **alutester**, an ncurses-based interactive testing tool for the ALU.
-This tool allows real-time changes of inputs and opcodes to observe the ALU behavior.

 ## Specification

 **Inputs:**